money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 If the funds you sent doesn't cover the amount you specified on btcToMint.

 If this is the case the transaction will revert, all your funds will be returned (except the fee paid to the network).
-The error message will be "MoC: amount is not enough".
+The error message will be "amount is not enough".

 #### Not enough gas: